tannerdolby/get-tag/README.md

 # get-tag
 Create an HTML tag string on the fly.
-Built with TypeScript.

 ## Installation
 Install the plugin from [npm](https://www.npmjs.com/package/get-tag):